 Value added tax

 Stamp duty is levied on instruments transferring ownership of assets in the PRC.
-Depending on the type of assets, the transferor and the transferee are each responsible for the payment of stamp duty of 0.03 to 0.05 percent of transfer consideration for the assets in relation to their own copies of the transfer agreement (i.e. a total of 0.06 percent to 0.10 percent stamp duty payable).
-Where the assets transferred include immovable property, deed tax, land appreciation acquisition tax and BT may also need to be considered.
+Depending on the type of assets, the transferor and the transferee are each responsible for paying stamp duty of 0.03 to 0.05 percent of transfer consideration for the assets in relation to their own copies of the transfer agreement (i.e. a total of 0.06 percent to 0.10 percent stamp duty payable).
+Where the assets transferred include immovable property, deed tax, land appreciation tax and VAT and local surcharges may also need to be considered.

 Purchase of shares